 The attached leaflet offers further guidance to passengers from the Department For Transport.

-Security Restrictions on Hand Baggage
+Security Restrictions On Hand Baggage

-All hand baggage will be passed through an X-ray scanner.
+All hand baggage will be passed through an x-ray scanner.

-Liquids must be in individual containers with a maximum capacity of 100 millilitres each.
+Liquids, gels and pastes must be in individual containers with a maximum capacity of 100 millilitres each.
 You must pack these containers in one transparent, re-sealable plastic bag of no more than one litre (20cm by 20cm).
 Each passenger may only carry one such transparent bag.
 For your convenience, plastic bags are available free of charge.

 - Water and other drinks, soups, syrups